Measurement of the mass of Higgs boson through HZ production at FCC-ee: Recoil mass method

 where $E_{ll}$ and $\vec{p}_{ll}$ are the energy and momentum of the lepton pair originating from the $Z$ boson decay, $m_{ll}$ is the invariant mass of two leptons showing peak around $m_Z$, and $\sqrt{s}$ is the center-of-mass energy of the collision.
 This recoil mass method allows the reconstruction of the Higgs boson mass peak without requiring direct reconstruction of its decay products, enabling a model independent measurement.

 The measurement of the single Higgs boson production cross section using recoil mass method determines the scale of Higgs coupling measurements.
-The $HZ$ events can be easily counted from the collection around Higgs mass.
-The number of events allow the $HZ$ cross section $\sigma(HZ)$.
+The $HZ$ events can be determined easily by counting the normalized entries from the collection around Higgs mass.
+The number of events allows the determination of $HZ$ cross section $\sigma(HZ)$.
 This cross section is proportional to the square of the coupling $g_{HZZ}$.
-In most studies, the recoil mass method has been applied to the process $e^+e^-\to HZ$, where the $Z$ boson decays into two oppositely charged leptons, see Ref. \cite{Abada2019a} and Ref. \cite{Ruan2014}.
+In most studies, the recoil mass method has been applied to the process $e^+e^-\to HZ$, where the $Z$ boson decays into two oppositely charged leptons, see Ref. \cite{Abada2019a} and \cite{Ruan2014}.
 However, a detailed study have shown that hadronic decays of the $Z$ boson enhance sensitivity due to their larger branching ratio, see Ref. \cite{Thomson2016}.

-\section{Associated Higgs Production}
+\section{Associated Higgs production}

 In $e^+ e^-$ collisions at $240$ GeV and $365$ GeV, the interaction vertex $HZZ$ can be investigated through two main production mechanisms which corresponds to $ZH$ production (Higgsstrahlung) (as shown in Fig. \ref{fig:feyn1} and left panel of Fig. \ref{fig:feyn2} ) and the $ZZ$ fusion process shown in the right panel of Fig. \ref{fig:feyn2}.
 The cross section for the s-channel $ZH$ production process is higher than t-channel $ZZ$ fusion process as indicated in Table \ref{tab:cross_sections_ISR}.
 The cross sections have been calculated separately for the di-electron and di-muon channel, and included both s-channel and t-channel contributions in di-electron channel.